Hell House LLC: Lineage

 Hell House LLC: Lineage is a 2025 American horror film written and directed by Stephen Cognetti.
 It serves as the fifth and final installment in the Hell House LLC franchise.
 Produced by Joe Bandelli, it stars Elizabeth Vermilyea, Searra Sawka, and Mike Sutton.

-Synopsis
+Hell House LLC: Lineage received a theatrical release in the United States on August 20, 2025, before being released on the streaming service Shudder on October 30, 2025.
+The film grossed $650,656 globally.
+It received negative reviews from critics, primarily directed toward its writing, with some deeming it an unsatisfying conclusion to the series.

-The film sees the return of Vanessa Shepard, portrayed by Elizabeth Vermilyea, who is haunted by visions and nightmares in the town of Abaddon.
-As mysterious deaths occur around her, she uncovers connections to the Abaddon Hotel and the Carmichael Manor, delving into decades of unexplained murders.
+Plot